iamthechad/alexa-netatmo/README.md

 * "Full Summary" request to get temperature from all known modules.
 * Request to get all known module names.
 * Enhance the app card

+### Humidity

+#### Locations

+* By default, if no location is specified the skill will return the external humidity and the internal humidity at the main module.
+* Specifying 'inside' as the location will return the internal humidity at the main module.
+* Specifying 'outside' as the location will return the external humidity.
+* Additional internal modules can be dynamically queried by name as location, but the value must be lower case.
+    * For example, I have an additional module named "Master Bedroom".
+I can query it by using the location `master bedroom`.

+#### Units

+* Humidity is presented in percentage, so no unit conversion happens.

+#### Cards

+* No card at present

+#### Phrases

+* All valid phrases are listed in the `utterances.txt` file with the `AskHumidity` prefix.
+* `LOCATION` is optional.
+If omitted, the skill will return internal and external humidity.

+#### TODO/Known Issues

+* Externalize/internationalize strings?
+* Request to get all known module names.
+* Add an app card

+### Air Pressure

+#### Locations

+* No locations are supported since only the main module reports pressure.

+#### Units

+* Pressure should be returned in the units that the Netatmo user has configured for their installation.

+#### Cards

+* No card at present

+#### Phrases

+* All valid phrases are listed in the `utterances.txt` file with the `AskPressure` prefix.
+* No locations are supported since the pressure is only measured by the main module.

+#### TODO/Known Issues

+* Externalize/internationalize strings?
+* Add an app card

+### Carbon Dioxide

+#### Locations

+* By default, if no location is specified the skill will return the CO2 levels for all known internal modules.
+* Specifying 'inside' as the location will return the CO2 level at the main module.
+* Specifying 'outside' as the location will return an error since the external module does not support CO2.
+* Additional internal modules can be dynamically queried by name as location, but the value must be lower case.
+    * For example, I have an additional module named "Master Bedroom".
+I can query it by using the location `master bedroom`.

+#### Units

+* CO2 is presented in parts per million so no conversion is required.

+#### Cards

+* No card at present

+#### Phrases

+* All valid phrases are listed in the `utterances.txt` file with the `AskCarbonDioxide` prefix.
+* `LOCATION` is optional.
+If omitted, the skill will return CO2 levels for all known internal modules.

+#### TODO/Known Issues

+* Externalize/internationalize strings?
+* Add an app card

+### Sound Level

+#### Locations

+* No locations are supported since only the main module reports sound level.

+#### Units

+* Sound level is presented in decibels.
+No conversion is required.

+#### Cards

+* No card at present

+#### Phrases

+* All valid phrases are listed in the `utterances.txt` file with the `AskSound` prefix.
+* No locations are supported since the sound level is only measured by the main module.